 What is the Oncology Data Network (ODN)?

 The ODN is connecting cancer treatment centres all over Europe.
 It provides a highly secure platform for hospitals and treatment centres to share non-identified patient data (to protect individual patient privacy) for all cancer types.
-Any cancer treatment centre within Europe may join this network free of charge and with no need to adopt new hospital IT systems.
+European cancer treatment centres may join this network free of charge and with no need to adopt new hospital IT systems.